mshalimay/multithreaded-twitter-feed/Readme.md

+# Multithreaded Twiter Feed
+In this project a multithreaded twitter feed was implemented using primitive parllel constructs only.

+# Outline
+- Setion 1 gives a summary of the project and sample runs

+- Section 2 describes implementation details

+- Section 3 describes usage

+- Section 4 evaluates performance

-# 1) Project recap
+# 1) Project description

-## 1.1) General description

-In this project a server for a twitter feed was implemented using concurrent programming and a simplified version of the producer-consumer model.
+In this project a server for a twitter feed was implemented using concurrent programming based on primitive parallel constructs and a simplified version of the producer-consumer model.
 In particular:
 - The feed is implemented as a thread-safe linked list using a coarse-graind strategy and an RWLock implemented in this project using mutexes and condition variables only.
 - The server listen for requests via `os.stdin` to add, remove, check for existence and return posts in the feed, sending responses back via `os.stdout`.
 All messaging follows JSON format.
 - For the producer-consumer model, a non-blocking queue a la Michal-Scott was implemented that is populated by the producer with client requests and accessed concurrently by multiple threads/consumers executing requests.
+- Two reader-write locks were implemented from scratch using condition variables and atomics
+- A thread-safe queue for the feed was implemented using a simple blocking algorithm and an optimistic blocking strategy

-## 1.2) Sample run
+## Sample run

 After the script `proj2/twiter/twitter.go` is executed (see usage below), a client can provide commands in json format via `std.in` to add, remove and check posts in the feed, as well as retrieve the whole feed content.